graysky2/ovpngen/README.md

   3. Full path to the client cert.
   4. Full path to the client private key.
   5. Full path to the server TLS shared secret key.
+  6. Optionally define a port number (defaults to 1194 if left blank).
+  7. Optionally define a protocol (defaults to udp if left blank).

 ### Example
 ```